templatus/templatus-vue/README.md

 cd templatus
 ```

-2. Install PostgreSQL, Redis and puma-dev (if not already present).
+2. Install PostgreSQL, Redis, and puma-dev (if not already present).
 On a Mac with HomeBrew, run this to install from the `Brewfile`:

 ```bash
 brew bundle